jukaLang/Juka/README.md

 DReAM focuses on fast and rapid prototyping as well as native .NET support.

-DReAM uses Xamarin Forms to Cross-compile to iOS, Android, Windows 10, Windows 10 Mobile, XBOX, Hololens, Surface Hub, and other IoT.
+DReAM uses Xamarin Forms to Cross-compile to iOS, Android, Windows 10, Windows 10 Mobile, XBOX, Hololens, Surface Hub, and other IoT devices.

 ## Download
 <strike>Download the latest version at https://ci.appveyor.com/project/TheAndreiM/dream/build/artifacts</strike>

-For now, Juliar should be compiled from source code.
+For now, Juliar DReAM should be compiled directly from source code.

 ## Folder Structure